jackmaden/philosophybreak/src/pages/articles/why-death-is-nothing-to-fear-lucretius-epicureanism/index.md

 To see just how little we need to worry about our own deaths, Lucretius continues:

->“Consider the time before we were born: we felt no distress when the Carthaginians were attacking Rome on every side; and the whole world was shaken by the frightening tumult of that war… and in the same way in the future, when we shall no longer exist, and the final breaking up occurs for the body and spirit from which we are now compounded into a single unit, nothing whatever will be able to happen to us, or produce any sensation — not even if the the earth should collapse in to the sea, or the sea explode in the sky…”
+>Consider the time before we were born: we felt no distress when the Carthaginians were attacking Rome on every side; and the whole world was shaken by the frightening tumult of that war… and in the same way in the future, when we shall no longer exist, and the final breaking up occurs for the body and spirit from which we are now compounded into a single unit, nothing whatever will be able to happen to us, or produce any sensation — not even if the the earth should collapse in to the sea, or the sea explode in the sky…

 The _act_ of dying, then — and _being_ dead — is nothing to reasonably worry about, because, just like before we were born, there is no part of our consciousness that exists to experience it.